-Nothing spells out summer better than S-H-R-I-M-P, and nothing is simpler than this creamy lemon shrimp pasta!
+Nothing spells out easy meal better than S-H-R-I-M-P, and nothing is simpler than this creamy lemon shrimp pasta!

 Give me all the shrimp and pasta… it’s a great flavor combo, and the sauce is fantastic.